Rampur, Shahkot

-Bhando is a village in Shahkot in Jalandhar district of Punjab State, India.
-It is located 9 km from Shahkot, 25 km from Nakodar, 51 km from district headquarter Jalandhar and 175 km from state capital Chandigarh.
+Rampur is a village in Shahkot in Jalandhar district of Punjab State, India.
+It is located 8.8 km from Shahkot, 25.6 km from Nakodar, 54.6 km from district headquarter Jalandhar and 169 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+The village have two Gurudwaras and a government primary school.

 Transport

 Shahkot Malisian station is the nearest train station.
-The village is 86 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 121 km away in Amritsar.
+The village is 78 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 145 km away in Amritsar.